 I just completed year four of teaching which means I have said, “I am going to read The First Days of School” four times.
 Finally, finally, I read the book, and I am glad I did!
 For those who don’t know, The First Days of School is a book famous for being recommended to teachers who need help with their classroom management.
-This means that every teacher at one point has been recommended this book.
-Am I making this up?
-Yes. 🙂 Anyway, this book outlines every routine and procedure that you must teach and practice with students during the first days of school.
+This book outlines every routine and procedure that you must teach and practice with students during the first days of school.
 Below, I have outlined some essential middle school routines to teach.
 Some, I have seen effective teachers implement as well as ones that magically existed in my classroom.
 (Sometimes routines are born out of necessity)

 20 Must Teach Middle School Routines

 Where do students get the warm up?
 When should they start on it?
 Are they allowed to talk during this time?